The renegade row is a versatile, compound exercise that triggers muscle growth, improves performance, and attacks a weak core. That's hard to beat.

-Benefits of Renegade Rows
+Benefits of the Renegade Row

-1 – Before Workouts as an Extended Warm-up
+Do the Renegade Row as an Extended Warm-up

 You can use the renegade row as a "primer" exercise before heavy strength work.
 Because of the large amount of muscle mass and integrated stability required to do the exercise, you'll fire up prime movers in your upper body while firing up deep spinal stabilizers.

-If you do renegade rows after your warm-up but before heavy strength work, keep the weight light and do 1-2 sets of 5 reps per side.
+If you do the renegade row after your warm-up but before heavy strength work, keep the weight light and do 1-2 sets of 5 reps per side.
 The goal here is to stimulate, not annihilate.
 If you do too much volume, you could fatigue muscle fibers needed to produce massive amounts of force on the compound lifts you're about to do.
 Keep it light and controlled.
 The goal is priming and stimulation.

 At the end of your workout, your primary movers (triceps, chest, shoulders, lats) should be fatigued.
-Do renegade rows at the end of your workouts and you'll fatigue the snot out of muscle fibers to increase metabolic stress to drive hypertrophy.
+Do the renegade row at the end of your workouts and you'll fatigue the snot out of muscle fibers to increase metabolic stress to drive hypertrophy.
 Further, your core will work double time to prevent movement while you're fatigued.